Continued from the introduction

 Related to this is the significant question of when imputation takes place.
 Carefully assessing this question turns out to be fatal to the Owenic view.

 At some point in time my sin must be imputed to Jesus, and his righteousness to me, or I would not be saved.
 Under the Owenic view, Jesus paid for my sins at the cross.
 In other words, on the cross, God imputed my sins to Jesus, who then bore the penalty for them.
 That being so, for God to ever count me as a sinner is surely unjust.
-If my sins were covered in Christ before I was even born, then there was no time in my life when I was ever liable to punishment for them.
-Since my conception, I would have been concealed in Christ.
-But I know that if anyone is in Christ he is a new creation (2 Corinthians 5:17).
+If my sins were covered in Jesus before I was ever born, then there was no time in my life when I was ever liable to punishment for them.
+Since my conception, I would have been concealed in Jesus.
+But I know that “if anyone is in Anointed he is a new creation” (2 Corinthians 5:17).
 And indeed, I know that I am now a new creation—a spiritual person, rather than a natural one (1 Corinthians 2:6ff), and am reconciled to God.
 I know this because I remember a time before I was such.
 I remember a time when I was a “child of wrath” (Ephesians 2:3), and a point in time when I was reconciled to God through the Spirit, by faith (Romans 5:1).

-To be fair, there is a distinction in the Owenic model between the imputation of my sins to Christ, and his righteousness to me.
+To be fair, there is a distinction in the Owenic model between the imputation of my sins to Jesus, and his righteousness to me.
 Many Owenists would argue that it is only on the event of the latter, when I obtain faith, that I stop being under God’s wrath.
 But this is an assertion in lieu of an argument.
 How can I justly be under God’s wrath if my sin is paid?
 If my particular sins were imputed to Jesus at Golgotha, and the penalty for them was “paid in full,” then the debt is wiped away, and no wrath can justly remain on me.
 (Indeed, this is the exact argument they make against a universal atonement, saying that it would entail universal salvation!)